OpenVidu/openvidu.io-docs/docs/openvidu-pro/scalability.md

 This is the (non-prioritized) list of features scheduled for OpenVidu Pro regarding scalability:

-- **Adding and removing Media Server nodes on the fly**: current release only allows to launch the cluster with a fixed number of Media Server nodes.
+- **Adding and removing Media Nodes on the fly**: current release only allows to launch the cluster with a fixed number of Media Nodes.
 In the near future it will be possible to change its number dynamically without restarting the service.
 - **Remove composed recording module from OpenVidu Server Pro node**: right now [composed recordings](/advanced-features/recording/#composed-recording){:target="_blank"} are hosted in OpenVidu Server Pro node, which means that launching multiple simultaneous composed recordings may increase the load on this node to a dangerous point.
 So a necessary change to improve scalability for this particular use case is to get this module out of OpenVidu Server Pro node.
-- **Elasticity**: the automated scale-in and scale-out of Media Server nodes according to server load is an important feature that OpenVidu Pro will provide.
+- **Elasticity**: the automated scale-in and scale-out of Media Nodes according to server load is an important feature that OpenVidu Pro will provide.
 - **AWS S3 recording**: instead of storing recording files into the cluster nodes, OpenVidu Pro will provide an easy way of uploading them to S3 buckets (in real-time when possible).
 This way the recording files persistance will be greatly improved: you will be able to drop your cluster nodes (or even manage multiple clusters) without worrying about your recordings.
 - **Kubernetes support**: we intend to provide a Kubernetes version of OpenVidu Pro cluster.